mtc-20/AutoLogger/README.md

 # AutoLogger
-**Autonomous attendance logger designed and developed for the HSRW Robotics club.
-The Raspberry Pi uses face recognition to detect faces and recognise from existing database.
+**Autonomous attendance logger designed and developed for the HSRW Robotics lab.**

+**The Raspberry Pi uses face recognition to detect faces and recognise from existing database.
 Then, uses hand gesture detection to log in/out.**

+## Hardware
+- [Raspberry Pi 3][pi]
+- [Raspberry Pi Camera V2][cam]
+- [Raspberry Pi 7" Touchscreen][screen] with enclosure

+# Data Logging
-Files are created daily to store check-in and check out of users with timestamps.
-The logging directory maintains a heirarchy based on year and month.
+Text files are created daily to store check-in and check out of users with timestamps.
+The logging directory maintains a hierarchy based on year and month.

 System currently requires keyboard to accept input/awake from sleep.